Article

 Expand internationally with Deel

-Whether you’re hiring through an EOR or establishing your own local entity, Deel’s all-in-one platform gives you everything you need to expand into the United Kingdom—quickly, compliantly, and with confidence.
-From market entry to ongoing operations, Deel helps you hire, onboard, and manage teams seamlessly from day one.
+Whether hiring through an EOR or establishing a local entity, Deel's platform covers everything required to expand into the United Arab Emirates quickly and compliantly.
+From market entry to ongoing operations, the platform handles hiring, onboarding, and team management from day one.

-• Centralize your compliance and records with Deel Entity Management, including automated filings, calendar reminders, and visibility across all entities.
+- Centralize compliance and records with Deel Entity Management, including automated filings, calendar reminders, and full visibility across all entities.

-• Integrate with Deel Payroll and Deel HR for compliant payments, benefits, and workforce oversight—all in one platform.
+- Integrate with Deel Payroll and Deel HR for compliant payments, benefits, and workforce oversight, all through one platform.

 Deel eliminates local compliance and payroll complexities, empowering us to hire our most strategic team members anywhere where we target to optimize our talent presence.